bsl546/energym/docs/sources/apt.rst

 Electrical systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Regarding the electrical part, SEILAB system includes a PV array, a community battery and an electric vehicle (EV).
+Regarding the electrical part, Apartments system includes a PV array, a community battery and an electric vehicle (EV).
-In the thermal scenario, community battery and electric vehicle charging are disregarded; see :ref:`Seilabgrid`.
+In the thermal scenario, community battery and electric vehicle charging are disregarded; see :ref:`Apartmentsgrid`.